Jean Hotman, Marquis de Villers-St-Paul: Middle life

 In 1588, he was appointed Prebendary of Ilfracombe with an income of 28 pounds, although mostly eaten up by taxes and expenses.
 In March 1588, he was entered at Gray's Inn, but apparently did not embark on a legal career.

 In Scotland

 In August 1589 Hotman travelled to Scotland, to Edinburgh and then met the king James VI at Falkland Palace.
+He carried letters from the Earl of Essex, and possibly from Penelope, Lady Rich.
+An Englishman at the Scottish court, Thomas Fowler, reported that Hotman had many secret conversations with the king.
+Hotman may have advocated that James VI marry Catherine of Bourbon.

+Jean Hotman accompanied James VI to Falkland Palace in August 1589.
 James VI gave him a jewel and a ring with a diamond set in a star.
-Hotman left Edinburgh and stayed at Whittingehame Tower on 20 August 1589 with Richard Douglas.
-He may have travelled in the company of the poet Henry Constable.
+Hotman returned to Edinburgh and then stayed at Whittingehame Tower on 20 August 1589 with Richard Douglas.
+He may have travelled to London in the company of the poet Henry Constable.

 Later life

 Upon the death of his father in 1590, he returned to France to settle the estate and became the guardian of his three unmarried sisters.
 One of these, Suzanne has a marriage contract dated 1594 in Paris.
 She is perhaps the most well-known of his sisters, having known modern descendants in Canada and the United States, which has made her and especially her husband, the subject of a few scholarly articles.

 Hotman wrote a treatise that was published in 1603 called L'ambassadeur (The Ambassador); it was the first diplomatic manual written in the French language and was also translated into English.
 In it he warned diplomats against hiring servants from the country to which they were assigned for fear these hirelings would act as spies.
 He even recommended that ambassadors take their wives with them to supervise their households in order to prevent its members from revealing sensitive information to outsiders.
 On the topic of court entertainment, Hotman maintained that, while there were advantages to engaging with festivities, ambassadors should not be swayed by flattery or impressive displays.
 Ambassadors were also advised to avoid drinking or playing games since it could reflect poorly on the head of state they were representing.

 At one point, he apparently received in France the title of Comte (Count) d'Hotman.
 Sometime before 1619, he was French ambassador to the Duchy of Berg at Düsseldorf.